-This easy Mexican street corn recipe is creamy, cheesy and topped with delicious Mexican spices.
-It's easy to make Elote at home and it's the perfect side dish to serve with your favorite Mexican dishes.
+This easy Mexican street corn recipe is sweet cobs of corn topped with a creamy and cheesy sauce with delicious Mexican spices.
+It's easy to make Elote at home and it's the perfect side dish to serve with your favorite Mexican-inspired meal.

-When corn is in season, we enjoy it with almost every meal.
-Corn slathered in butter is tasty but when I want to make something special, we go for this Easy Mexican Street Corn.
+When corn is in season, we enjoy it with lots of dinners.
+Sweet corn slathered in butter is tasty but when I want to make something special, we go for this Easy Mexican Street Corn.
 Also known as Elote, this flavorful corn is savory, sweet, salty and a little spicy all in one.

 Mexican street corn is typically made with whole corn on the cob.
 Boiling the corn makes this easy to prepare any time of the year.
 You can also grill the corn making this an ideal summertime side dish.